izderadicka/audioserve/README.md

 ## Command line

 Audioserve can take parameters from command line, environment variables and config file.
 For command line arguments check them with `audioserve -h`.
 Generally you need to provide shared secrect (or option `--no-authentication` for public access) and media collection directory (as noted above you can have severals collections).
+You can also provide options specific for particular collection directory (add : and options directly after the collection path).
+For details use `help-dir-options` argument.

 `audioserve` is server executable and it also needs web client files , which are `index.html` and `bundle.js`, which are defaultly in `./client/dist`, but their location can by specified by argument `-c`.